Researching Your Move

 Who should you inform when moving house?

-Moving house can be stressful, but being prepare can make life a lot easier.
+Moving house can be stressful, but being prepared can make life a lot easier.
 It's generally a good idea to inform important companies, such as banks and utility companies, directly.

 Make a list of everyone who you need to inform, and put yourself a date of when you need it done by.
 Below we will explain which organisations you'll need to contact and some key considerations.